google/dawn/docs/dawn/features/adapter_options.md

 ### `RequestAdapterOptionsGetGLProc`

-When discovering adapters on the GL backend, Dawn uses the provided `RequestAdapterOptionsGetGLProc::getProc` method to load GL procs.
+When discovering adapters on the GLES backend, Dawn uses the provided `RequestAdapterOptionsGetGLProc::getProc` method to load GL procs. `RequestAdapterOptionsGetGLProc::display` indicates the EGLDisplay on which to create an adapter.
+If `display` is `EGL_NO_DISPLAY`, the current display will be used.
 This extension struct does nothing on other backends.

 ### `RequestAdapterOptionsLUID`